xiahouzuoxin/xiahouzuoxin.github.io/content/posts/LTVPredictionInInstallmentScenarios/index.md

 ## 1. Background

 In many businesses with recurring payments—e.g. installment plans, subscription services, financing, insurance renewals etc.—one key task is to estimate the _lifetime value_ (LTV) of a customer.
-In your setting, because the cash flows accrue monthly (or at some periodic cadence), you may want to estimate the **predicted LTV at the end of each month**, and potentially project out over a long horizon (e.g. 5 years).
 We call this **pLTV** (predicted lifetime value).
+For why we need to estimate LTV:
+1. With pLTV, we can acquire more valuable new users from advertise platforms (e.g. Google Ads, Meta Ads etc.)
+2. With pLTV, our financial team can estimate the company's cash flow in the near future and make better decisions

+In our setting, because the cash flows accrue monthly (or at some periodic cadence), we may want to estimate the **predicted LTV at the end of each month**, and potentially project out over a long horizon (e.g. 5 years).

 In particular, the goals are: